Ayurveda Postpartum: Establish Healthy Routines for Motherhood

 Of the three doshas, Vata rules the postpartum stage.
 The primary qualities of Vata are space, air and movement.
 When the baby arrives, the newborn leaves space and air behind in your belly.
 According to Ayurveda, this excess room can create feelings of instability that manifest in anxiety, depression, insomnia and restlessness.
 Additionally, I've heard of new mamas experiencing shoulder pain as Vata rises in the body and misdirects the excess pressure.
 All these symptoms are Vata at its most imbalanced state.

-The key to postpartum is to stay grounded.
+The key to a nourishing postpartum is to stay grounded.
 Here are a list of useful tips to calm the elusive Vata:

 1. Stay Grounded in Your First 42 Days of Postpartum